onvardgmbh/wp-formendpoint/README.md

 Registers the form input fields.
 The form only accepts and saves registered inputs.
 If a required inputs is missing the form fails.
 #### Input::make( $type, $name, $label=null )

+ - $type: accepts:
+   - 'text': normal text input
- - $type: string ('text' or 'email') - Type 'text' accepts all text input.
-Type 'email' checks for valid email addresses
+   - 'email': checks for valid email addresses
+   - 'file': single uploaded file (form-data requests only)
+   - 'files': multiple uploaded files (form-data requests only)
  - $name: string - Name of the input field.
  - $label: string (optional) - Label displayed when viewing the form entry in the backend.